 Based on the difficulty in sealing many wells and the equipment and knowledge required, it is recommended that well sealing be performed by a private water system contractor registered with the Ohio Department of Health.
-However, homeowners can properly abandon their own private water supply.
 Ohio Administrative Rules have established procedures for sealing all private water systems.
 All cisterns and hauled water storage tank shall be emptied of all accumulated water.
 All entrances and drains into the cistern or hauled water storage tank shall be disconnected and sealed.
 The cistern or hauled water storage tank shall be completely filled with an inert solid material to prevent collapse.